gabrielott/xwaifu/README.md

 making it visible at all times.
 It's pretty much just like [Xteddy](http://weber.itn.liu.se/~stegu/xteddy/xteddy_info.html), but with a few additional features.
+Useful to decorate your desktop or when you need to reference an image while working.

 ## Features
 * Set image location and size